SQAHamster/mpw-modeling-hamster/tutorial/Tutorial.md

         * Note: the file has to be on the local file-system, Eclipse will not accept the URL directly
     * File / Import / Install / Install Software Items from File
     * Note: Includes Maven, Henshin, Query-DSL, MPW Modeling Framework, CDT, Tycho Configurators, Xpand
+* Optional: install Docker on the local machine (use to have an isolated build environment)

 ## Import Hamster Modeling Enviroment